cnicholas63/cnicholas63.github.io/README.md

-Currently employed as a Research Assistant
-I have been working on a project called Adaptive User Interfaces that is studying behavior when users are using an eye tracker for text entry.
-As part of my role I have responsibility for the deveopment of an eye tracker controlled keyboard.
-I have developed this using C# and the Tobii API.
-Whilst I am allowed to provide an overview of the project, unfortunately, I am not allowed to share the code.
-Along with the keyboard - which records a lot of information when running experiments, I have been using R (which was new to me) to develop functionality for the analysis and presentation of the data.
+Recently, I've been working on a project called Adaptive User Interfaces, studying behavior when users are using an eye tracker for text entry.
+As part of my role I was responsibility for the deveopment of an eye tracker controlled keyboard, developed using C#, Visual Studio and the Tobii API.
+Unfortunately, I am not allowed to share the code.
+Along with the keyboard - which records a lot of data when running experiments - I've been using R and RStudio to develop functionality for the analysis and presentation of the data.
 This project has been a lot of fun and very informative.

 Previous to my current role, I spent four years studying for a Master's degree in Software Application Development.
 This page introduces and provides links to my GitHub repos for some of the projects I have worked on during this time.